-By plane If you prefer travelling by plane, you have your choice of Zurich, Basel, Lugano and Milan airports.
+By plane If you prefer to travel by plane, you can choose between the airports in Zurich, Basel, Lugano and Milan airports.
 The nearest strip for private aircraft is located in Buochs, only 45 minutes from the village.

-Flight times from - Zurich International Airport
+Flight times from

+- Zurich International Airport

 → London Heathrow:

 - 1 hour 45 minutes

 - → Luxembourg: 55 minutes

-- → New York:8 hours 50 minutes
+- → New York:

+8 hours 50 minutes

 - → Berlin:

-- 1 hours 20 minutes
+- 1 hour 25 minutes

 - → Stockholm:

-- 2 hours 20 minutes
+- 2 hours 25 minutes

 Many have driven through the narrow Schöllenen Gorge and marvelled as the valley of Andermatt unfolded before them.
 But there are those of us who see much more than just another Alpine destination.
-There are people who arrive in this place and right away realise that this is the most future-proof haven in Switzerland: a bastion of contemporary Swiss architecture vision to bear on a village like no other in the Alps.
+There are people who arrive at this place and right away realise that this is the most future-proof haven in Switzerland: a bastion of contemporary Swiss architecture and sustainable, forward-looking design.
+Together, we bring our ambition and vision to bear on a village like no other in the Alps.
 When the crisp air hits the bottom of our lungs as we open the car door or step off the train, we see, smell, hear and taste sheer possibility: for the legendary back-country challenges of the Gemsstock, for Alpine living long after the snow has melted, for a night of high drama in the concert hall, for fine dining above the clouds and the thought of waking up to the sound of the crystal cascade of the river.

+- 1. Idyllic Alpine Wildlife

+- 2. A village filled with rich heritage

-- Breathtaking train journeys abound in the Andermatt region - 2.
-Flags of Switzerland and its cantons line the streets - 3.
-Traditional Swiss architecture meets modern mountain life
+- 3. Traditional Swiss architecture meets modern mountain life